5260.0.55.002 - Estimates of Industry Multifactor Productivity, 2016-17 Quality Declaration

 ANALYSIS OF RESULTS

-On an hours worked basis, market sector multifactor productivity (MFP) grew 0.9% in 2015-16.
-This year marked the fifth consecutive year of un-interrupted MFP growth, and was the result of 2.4% increase in gross value added and a 1.5% increase in combined labour and capital inputs.
-On the inputs side, capital services growth was stronger (+2.3%) than hours worked (+0.9%), while labour productivity (LP) recorded 1.5% growth for the year.
+On an hours worked basis, market sector multifactor productivity (MFP) grew 0.6% in 2016–17, marking six years of growth since 2011-12.
+MFP growth was a result of a 1.9% increase in gross value added against a 1.3% increase in combined inputs.
+The input growth represents capital services growth of 1.9% and hours worked growth of 0.8%.

 CHART 1: MARKET SECTOR PRODUCTIVITY, Hours worked basis